cmpnd-ai/dspy-cli/docs/index.md

 Go from idea to live API in three commands:

-Go from idea to live API in three commands:

 ```bash
 dspy-cli new chatbot        # Full project structure
 cd chatbot && uv sync       # Install dependencies